meindlm97/ClimXtract/README.md

 The interpolation methods are implemented using the **CDO command-line interface** wrapped in Python.
 Note that this wrapper does not include the `CDO` binary itself, which must be installed separately and made available in the system environment (i.e., accessible via the system PATH).
 In our setup, `CDO` version 2.5.0 was installed within a conda environment.
 However, the wrapper is compatible with any exisitng `CDO` installation.
 Users specify source and target grids and can switch between interpolation methods by means of the keywords `depending on the variable and use case.

-There is not a rule set in stone as to which interpolation method should be used, therefore study your data and goals beforehand.
-One general advise is to always be careful when applying interpolation/regridding methods, especially for not continous fields like precipitation!
+There is no one-size-fits-all interpolation method.
+The best approach depends on your specific dataset and objectives.
+Always carefully consider the characteristics of your variable, especially for discontinuous fields like precipitation.
+In the following, we briefly outline the properties and advantages of the interpolation methods provided:

 **Nearest neighbour regridding:**
 - takes the value of the nearest grid cell of the source grid and writes it into the target grid cell